 Occupants should also ensure that accepting the agreement includes absolution from any outstanding amount they owe on the property.
 Finally, note that money acquired through a cash for keys agreement qualifies as taxable income, and your lender will likely report the transaction to the IRS.

-Let an Experienced Team Assist with Your Cash for Keys Agreement
+How Our Experienced Team Can Assist with Your Cash for Keys Agreement

 Having worked with both consumers and lenders, we have unique insight for how banks work, providing you with the best strategy.